cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 - **{% fa fa-exclamation-triangle red %}** `cy.clickButton(selector)`
 - **{% fa fa-exclamation-triangle red %}** `.shouldBeVisible()`

-This first custom command is really just wrapping `cy.get(selector).click()`.
+This first custom command is should be wrapping `cy.get(selector).click()`.
 Going down this route would lead to creating dozens or even hundreds of custom commands to cover every possible combination of element interactions.
 It's completely unnecessary.

-The `.shouldBeVisible()` custom command isn't worth the trouble or abstraction when it's already as simple as typing: `.should('be.visible')`
+The `.shouldBeVisible()` custom command isn't worth the trouble or abstraction when you can already use: `.should('be.visible')`

 Testing in Cypress is all about **readability** and **simplicity**.
 You don't have to do that much actual programming to get a lot done.
 You also don't need to worry about keeping your code as DRY as possible.
 Test code serves a different purpose than app code.
 Understandability and debuggability should be prioritized above all else.

 Try not to overcomplicate things and create too many abstractions.
-When in doubt, just use a regular function for individual spec files.
+When in doubt, use a regular function for individual spec files.

 ### 3. Don't do too much in a single command